contemplata/contemplata/README.md

 See also the [README](corenlp/README.md) file for information about the CoreNLP French parsing model prepared within the context of the Temporal@ODIL project.

-TODOs:

-* Which port is used by default.
-By the way, it should be possible to configure such things.

 ### DiscoDOP